Sponsored Research and Updates

 In mid-2022, Dr. Zhou designed the particle for the NF2 gene and is currently testing it on mouse models.

-These particles will be also tested to deliver the ASC gene (See suicide gene above).
+These particles will also be tested to deliver the ASC gene (See suicide gene above).

 NF2 Immunotherapy Tumor-Infiltrating Lymphocytes (TILs)